rockincroc/rockincroc.github.io/_pages/cv.md

 {% include base_path %}

-View detailed CV [here](/files/CV_AadeshMadnaik_20240316.pdf). *Last updated on Mar 16, 2023*.
+View detailed CV [here](/files/CV_AadeshMadnaik_20240708.pdf). *Last updated on Jul 8, 2024*.

 Education
 ======
 * Ph.D in Electrical and Computer Engineering, Georgia Institute of Technology, 2027 (expected)
-* Master's in Electrical and Computer Engineering, Georgia Institute of Technology, 2024 (expected)
+* Master's in Electrical and Computer Engineering, Georgia Institute of Technology, 2024
 * Bachelor's with *Honours* in Electrical Engineering, Indian Institute of Technology, 2022
   * with *Minor* in Computer Science and Engineering